kstenerud/streamux/README.md

 ### Features

-* Minimal Overhead (2 or 4 bytes per message, depending on configuration)
+* Minimal Overhead (2 or 4 bytes per message chunk, depending on configuration)
 * Multiplexing (multiple data streams can be sent across a single channel)
 * Asynchronous (client is informed asynchronously upon completion or error)
 * Interruptible (requests may be canceled)